Hartford High School (Kansas)

 Hartford Junior–Senior High School is a public junior and senior high school located in Hartford, Kansas, United States, in the Southern Lyon County USD 252 school district, serving students in grades 6-12.
 Hartford has an enrollment of approximately 130 students and a teaching staff of 21.
-The principal is Douglas Hes.
+The principal is Lewis Whitson.
 The school mascot is the Jaguar and the school colors are red and blue.